Originally published on May 3, 2021.

-Other drivers should also know that motorcyclists are entitled to a full lane of road, just like any other type of motor vehicle.
+Other drivers must also acknowledge that motorcycle riders are entitled to a full lane of road, just like any other type of motor vehicle.

 Signaling Laws for Michigan Motorcyclists

-Like all motorists, motorcyclists are legally required to signal their actions on Michigan roads.
-It’s up to every motorcyclist to see if conditions are safe to turn, change lanes, or come to a complete stop.
+Like all motorists, motorcycle riders are legally required to signal their intent on Michigan roads.
+It’s up to every motorcyclist to determine if conditions are safe to turn, change lanes, or come to a complete stop.

 Motorcyclists should signal the action they’re about to take at least 100 feet before they turn.
 They can use either their motorcycle’s electronic signals or their arms and hands.
 If a motorcycle chooses to use their arms and hands to signal their actions, these are the proper signals:

 - Left arm and hand bent up (forming an L shape) signals a right turn